luigi0229/hunter-hottest-sites/README.md

 ### Week 1
 [✔︎] Get acquainted with networking by reading [High Performance Browser Networking](https://hpbn.co)
 [✔︎] Think about what data we want to capture.
-  - We are going to capture time and destination of each packet.
+(We are going to capture time and destination of each packet.)
-[✔︎] Think about how we want to visualize the data
+[✔︎] Think about how we want to visualize the data.
-  - Bar graph,
 [✔︎] Test packet sniffing in multiple areas of Hunter.

 ### Week 2
 [ ] Run packet capturing code in real world and begin collecting data.
 [ ] Solidify team roles.
 [ ] Agree on which visualizations we will use.